 As a toddler, he came with his family to Canada from his native South Africa.
 Japan was home for him, for several years, when he was single.
-His career journey has involved working in the film industry, human resources with the Government of Canada and in something called talent acquisition with York University and the Canadian Imperial Bank of Commerce.
+His career journey has involved working in the film industry, human resources something called talent acquisition